grafana/grafana/docs/sources/panels/standard-options.md

 ## No value

 Enter what Grafana should display if the field value is empty or null.
+The default value is a hyphen (-).

 ## Unit